BtcLayer/Cosmos/UPGRADING.md

 #### `x/params`

 The `params` module was deprecated since v0.46.
 The Cosmos SDK has migrated away from `x/params` for its own modules.
-Cosmos SDK modules now store their parameters directly in its repective modules.
+Cosmos SDK modules now store their parameters directly in its respective modules.
 The `params` module will be removed in `v0.50`, as mentioned [in v0.46 release](https://github.com/cosmos/cosmos-sdk/blob/v0.46.1/UPGRADING.md#xparams).
 It is strongly encouraged to migrate away from `x/params` before `v0.50`.

 When performing a chain migration, the params table must be initizalied manually.
 This was done in the modules keepers in previous versions.